1. General basics

 |---|---|---|

 | Import Image | Both | Converts a regular image (JPG, PNG, …) to ZX-compatible screen data.
-In classic ZX mode a conversion dialog appears with a live before/after preview and these options: Method: Direct conversion (two most common ZX colours per 8×8 cell) or Dithering — Ordered Bayer (dot patterns simulate gradients and mid-tones).
-Dither strength (0–100 %): intensity of the Bayer pattern.
-Matrix: Bayer 2×2 / 4×4 / 8×8.
+In classic ZX mode a conversion dialog appears with a live before/after preview and these options: Crop / selection (Source panel): If the source image is larger than 256×192 px, a selection overlay appears directly on the Source preview.
+Drag the white rectangle to choose which part of the image to import.
+Resize it by dragging any of the 8 corner or edge handles.
+The info bar below the preview shows the current selection position and size in source pixels.
+The checkbox Lock 4∶3 constrains the selection to the exact 256∶192 aspect ratio — if the selection covers most of the image, a centered crop is placed automatically; for smaller selections only the shorter dimension is adjusted.
+Method: Direct conversion (two most common ZX colours per 8×8 cell), Dithering — Ordered Bayer (dot patterns simulate gradients and mid-tones), Black & White dithering (monochrome, white ink on black paper), or Floyd-Steinberg dithering (error diffusion — see below).
+Dither strength (0–100 %): intensity of the Bayer pattern (Bayer methods only).
+Matrix: Bayer 2×2 / 4×4 / 8×8 (Bayer methods only).
+Diffusion strength (0–100 %): intensity of error diffusion (Floyd-Steinberg only).
 Brightness / Contrast / Saturation (-100…+100): adjust the image before conversion.
 The preview canvas updates live.
-In Next mode the image is converted directly to the nearest Next palette index (no dialog). |
+Auto tune: automatically finds a good brightness/contrast/saturation combination for the selected crop and conversion method.
+In Next mode the same crop overlay and Lock 4∶3 option are available.
+The conversion converts the selected region to the nearest Next palette index. |

 | Import SCR / Import L2 | Classic / Next | Loads SCR/BIN screen data (classic) or raw 49152-byte Layer 2 data (Next). |